4 min read

 SAP SE at Citi Global Technology Conference, Sept.
 2020

 And then also areas like customer data cloud, for example, where we also have a leading solution that can help customers manage the GDPR intricacies of digital sales motions in a way that is conducive to consumer preferences.
-So in those areas, we absolutely continue to invest, and we see great growth opportunities.
+So in those areas, we continue to invest, and we see significant growth opportunities.

 Q2 2021 Dell Technologies Inc Earnings Call, Aug.
 2020